Long-term effect of inter-mode transitions in quantum Markovian process: Model setup

 Here, $\gamma_{\sigma}(\varepsilon_{i})=2\pi J_{\sigma}(\varepsilon_{i})$ characterizes the coupling strength with each bath, and $J_{\sigma}(\omega)=\sum_{\mathbf{k_{\sigma}}}\left|g_{\mathbf{k}_{\sigma}}\right|^{2}\delta(\omega-\omega_{\mathbf{k}_{\sigma}})$ is the coupling distribution.
 For the usual case, we can assume that $\gamma_{\sigma}(\omega)\simeq\gamma_{\sigma}$ does not depend too much on $\omega$ and can be treated as constant. $N_{\sigma}(\omega)=[\exp(\omega/kT_{\sigma})-1]^{-1}$ is the Planck distribution for $\sigma=L,R$.

 It is observed from the above master equation that the environment indeed induces an effective coupling between two normal modes $A_{i}$ and $A_{j}$. $\Lambda_{ij}^{\pm}$ measure the transitions of the normal modes.
 This environment-mediating effect can be understood in the following way.
 The coupled system exchanges energy with environment through the interaction $V_{SB}$.
 Immediately after the normal mode $A_{i}$ of the system emits an energy quanta $\varepsilon_{i}$ to the environment, another process may happen in succession that the normal mode $A_{j}$ absorbs back $\varepsilon_{j}$ from the environment.
-Also, there is another possibility that mode $A_{i}$ first absorb energy from the environment and then the energy is emitted through mode $A_{j}$.
-Thus, with the mediation of the environment, different normal modes $A_{i}$'s of $H_{S}$ are coupled.
-In fact, this effect of environment mediated coupling can be also found for two modes coupled to a common heat bath \cite{mccutcheon_long-lived_2009}.
-For comparison, we can also understand our result according to the case of common bath.
-Although there are two independent baths, the two baths are combined into a single one by the coupling between the local modes.
+Also, there is another possibility for the reversed process.
+Thus, different normal modes $A_{i}$'s of $H_{S}$ are coupled with the mediation of the environment.
+In fact, this effect of environment mediated coupling can be also found for two modes coupled to a common heat bath \cite{mccutcheon_long-lived_2009,ma_entanglement_2012}.

 The transition terms with $i\neq j$ describes the effective coupling between different normal modes.
 In the interaction picture, these terms would contribute an oscillating factor $\exp[\pm i\delta\epsilon_{ij}\, t]$ resulted from the energy difference of the modes $\hat{A}_{i}$ and $\hat{A}_{j}$.
-This transition effect would be ignored if we apply RWA and drop these terms.
-However, as can be seen in the following, the energy difference $\delta\epsilon_{ij}\equiv\varepsilon_{i}-\varepsilon_{j}$ is determined by the coupling strengths and detunings of the local modes.
-When the interactions and detunings are small enough, $\delta\epsilon_{ij}$ becomes very small and the time dependent factors rotate so slowly that indeed these terms cannot be omitted.
+This transition effect would be ignored if we apply RWA by dropping these terms.
+However, as can be seen in the following, such ignorance would give rise to counter-intuitive results for non-equilibrium system.